Theme: Internet Governance for Sustainable Human, Economic, and Social Development

-By the way.
-While I have been speaking for women, may I recognize Mr. Ranjit Montablan, our former Executive Director in PICTA (established in 2012), who helped paved the way for ICT here in Palawan.
+While I have been speaking for women, allow me to recognize Mr. Ranjit Montablan, our former Executive Director in PICTA (established in 2012), who helped paved the way for ICT here in Palawan.

 Thankfully, more LGUs and NGOs have extended their services and support which we are enjoying right now.
 And yay, our infrastructures are on the way!

 Thank you to DICT who has installed a Point-Of-Presence station here in Puerto Princesa.
 (They have installed in just two provinces!)
-Thank you for opening your office doors, making it ( the space, computer access, and free wifi) available for use.
-And for having conducted Empowering RISTT and Tech4Ed trainings.
+Thank you for opening your office doors, making it (space, computer access, and free wifi) available for use.
+And for having conducted Empowering RISTT and Tech4Ed training.
 (These are good support for Freelancers!)